You are here

 Class Photo & More

-A Class of 2019 photo will be taken on the front steps of the Hall of Pioneers immediately following the Baccalaureate service.
+A Class of 2020 photo will be taken on the front steps of the Hall of Pioneers immediately following the Baccalaureate service.
 Graduates must be on the steps no later than 11:50 a.m.
-Copies of the photo will be available from the university’s online photo website shortly after Commencement.
 To better allow families to enjoy the commencement ceremony and ensure the safety of all guests in the arena, a professional photographer will take the photos of all graduates as they receive their MBA hood and/or diploma from the President.
 All graduates will be able to download their FREE and PROFESSIONAL graduation photos (including the class photo) in the days following graduation.
 Specific instructions will be made available on the main graduation page as soon as possible.

 Academic Attire and Honor Cords

-Caps and gowns are ordered by the K-Dub Hub based on information submitted on the graduation information form.
-They are distributed in the Stanton Conference room on April 4.
+Caps and gowns are ordered by the K-Dub Hub based on information submitted on the graduation application, and will be distributed on April 2.
 Please try on your cap and gown to ensure a proper fit.